sentriz/wrtag/README.md

 ```

 > [!NOTE]
-> Path formats are validated to ensure that all tracks from a release (including multi-disc releases) are placed in the same directory.
+> Path formats are validated to ensure that all tracks from a release (including multi-disc/media releases) are placed in the same directory.
 If your format uses `.Media` fields in the directory portion (not just the filename), validation will fail.

 ## Available template data